Peargent/peargent-atlas/README.md

 ## Contributing

 Contributions are welcome!
 Please join our [Discord](https://discord.gg/jtNvmjMAYu) to discuss new features or report bugs.
+Contribution Guidelines are available [here](CONTRIBUTING.md).

 ## License